Qatar sends first LNG cargo to China

 The state-owned natural gas supplying giant has sent its first LNG cargo as part of a new deal to a Chinese corporation.

-Qatar Petroleum [QP] has sent out its first cargo of liquefied natural gas (LNG) to China’s Sinopec Group, as part of a 10-year agreement signed last year between both parties.
+Qatar Energy [QE] has sent out its first cargo of liquefied natural gas (LNG) to China’s Sinopec Group, as part of a 10-year agreement signed last year between both parties.

 The Gulf state’s first tanker, Al Sahla, heading to China, carried 94,000 tonnes of Qatari gas and was discharged into Sinopec’s Tianjin terminal earlier this week, Tianjin Daily reported.

 This comes as part of a deal signed in March to supply China annually with 2 MTPA of LNG to Sinopec’s terminals, starting from January 2022.
-This is QP’s first long-term deal with the major Chinese LNG importer.
+This is QE’s first long-term deal with the major Chinese LNG importer.

 The Chinese-owned Sinopec Group, is one of the world’s largest oil companies and of the most dominating nationally in the domestic energy business.
 The deal marked a huge milestone for Qatar-China LNG operations.